Covering space theory for directed topology: Directed topology

 Fix a stream $X$.
 Every subset of $X$ admits the unique structure of a substream of $X$, by Proposition \ref{prop:topological}.
 Generally, substreams of $X$ are difficult to describe explicitly.
 However, open substreams of $X$ are open subspaces equipped with suitable restrictions of the circulation on $X$.

-Let $\PREORDEREDSETS$ be the category of preordered sets and monotone functions.
-There exists a concrete forgetful functor $\STREAMS\rightarrow\PREORDEREDSETS$ sending each stream $X$ to its underlying set preordered by $\leqslant_X$.
-Proposition \ref{prop:topological} and the following result together allow us to construct colimits and finite products of streams as colimits and finite products of underlying spaces whose open preordered subsets are the ``point-wise'' colimits and finite products of preordered sets.
+There exists a concrete forgetful functor $Q:\STREAMS\rightarrow\PREORDEREDSPACES$ sending each stream $X$ to its underlying space preordered by $\leqslant_X$.
+The following observation allows us to calculate colimits and finite products of streams as colimits and finite products of underlying spaces, equipped with ``point-wise'' colimits and finite products of preordered sets.